Manning in Clarendon County, South Carolina — The American South (South Atlantic)

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Clarendon County / Manning (about 400 feet away, in a direct line); Clarendon County Confederate Monument (about 600 feet away); Clarendon County Veterans Memorial (about 600 feet away); Trinity A.M.E.
+Clarendon County / Manning (about 400 feet away, measured in a direct line); Clarendon County Confederate Monument (about 600 feet away); Clarendon County Veterans Memorial Trinity A.M.E.
 Church (about 600 feet away); Francis Marion Reflections (about 700 feet away); Murray's Ferry - Santee River (about 800 feet away); The Swamp Fox (approx. 0.2 miles away); Fuel 24 (approx. 0.2 miles away).
 Click for a list of all markers in Manning.

-Related marker.
-Click here for another marker that is related to this marker. the relationship withmarker shown.
+Related markers.
+Click here for a list of markers that are related to this marker. the relationship withmarker shown.

 Also see . . .

 1. Banartre Tarleton, Wikipedia entry.
 One of Tarleton's nemeses in South Carolina was Francis Marion, an American militia commander and early practitioner of guerrilla warfare tactics, whom Tarleton was unable to capture or otherwise neutralize.
 Marion remained quite popular with South Carolina residents and continued his guerrilla campaign with their support.
 Tarleton, by contrast, alienated the citizenry by numerous acts of cruelty to the civilian population.
 For example, at one plantation of a deceased Patriot officer, (Gen. Richard Richardson), he had the man's body dug up, then required the widow to serve him a meal.
 (Submitted on November 8, 2009, by Mike Stroud of Bluffton, South Carolina.)